Language: EN

 What is the return value of a function

-The return values are a result that, optionally, can be returned from a function.
-Many times it is very useful to return this value to be used elsewhere in the program.
+Return values are a result that can optionally be returned from a function.
+Often, it is very useful to return this value for use in another part of the program.

-When we talk about What functions are, we had said that a function is a block of code that executes an action.
-Functions have, optionally, some inputs and an output.
+When we talked about what functions are, we said that a function is a block of code that performs an action.
+And that functions have, optionally, some inputs and an output.

 programacion-funcion

-The return value of the function is the output that, optionally, the function can give us so that the value it returns can be used elsewhere in the code
+The return value of the function is the output that, optionally, the function can give us so that the value returned can be used elsewhere in the code.

 Return values are important because they allow us to expand the modularity and reusability of our functions.